Refinance, Leasing & Loans100% Application Acceptance

 For those considering becoming a co-borrower, consider these facts:

-Consumers with a high credit score and good credit history generally qualify for car loans without facing any serious difficulties.
-However, the entire structure of the auto lending system is designed in a way that can very easily dishearten and demoralize consumers with poor credit.
+Consumers with a high credit score and good credit history usually qualify for car loans without facing any serious difficulties.
+However, the entire structure of the auto lending system is designed in a way that can very easily disappoint those with poor credit.

 Finding Dealers to Work With

-Valley Auto Loans can be your ideal online destination to start looking for hassle free auto loan that satisfies all your needs.
+Valley Auto Loans can be your ideal online place to start looking for hassle free auto loans that satisfies all your needs.
 We are the number one auto loan service provider in the country with a specialized service for poor credit consumers.

-According to Experian and Trans Union (two of the three big reporting agencies), as of July, 2013, the average FICO score in the U.S. was 648.
+According to Experian and Trans Union (two of the three big reporting agencies), as of July 2013, the average FICO score in the U.S. was 648.
 They also go on to say that more than 50 percent of the population have one or more dings on their credit reports.

 - 726 – 850 Very Low Risk

 - 700 – 725 Low Risk

 - 626 – 699 Medium Risk

 - 551 – 625 High Risk

 - 350 – 550 Very High Risk

 High Risk Auto Loan Lenders

 When you put in application after application with each lender, you activate an inquiry against your credit file.
-Too many inquires in a short time frame can negatively impact your score; unknowingly, you can hurt your credit score even more by doing this.
+Too many inquiries in a short time frame can negatively impact your score; unknowingly, you can hurt your credit score even more by doing this.

 At Valley Auto Loans, we send your application to our loan network center to find the best car loan for your needs among our group of prime auto loan lenders.
-After review, the lender chosen will run your credit check once, which only activates one inquiry.
+After review, the bank chosen will run your credit check once, which only activates one inquiry.

 We believe in providing you with all aspects of high risk lending.
-Even though our success rate is nearly flawless in getting loans for high risk customers, there are still some things you should know.
+Even though we have a high success rate in getting loans for high risk customers.
+There are still some things you should know.

 Interest rates will be higher.
-Looking at it from the lenders point of view, high risk is offset by higher interest rates.
+Looking at it from the lender’s point of view high risk is offset by higher interest rates.

-Buying a car should be a pleasurable experience.
-Let us help you make buying your next car a stress free, pleasurable experience by filling out an application by phone or – Apply online today!
+Buying a car should be a great experience for anyone, regardless of your credit.
+Let us help you make buying your next car a stress-free and smooth experience by filling out our high risk auto loan application today!